Bakırköy: Today

 Built in 1913, Veliefendi Race Course, Turkey's largest and oldest modern horse-racing track (not including the ancient hippodromes in Turkey), is in close proximity.

 Istanbul's largest mental hospital is in Bakırköy, and the parkland surrounding it is the largest green space in the district.

 There is a popular belief that the underground water of Bakırköy comes from the river Danube.

 Being near the Fault in the Sea of Marmara, Bakırköy is vulnerable to earthquake damage.
+There is a restriction on the amount of floors allowed in a building as a result.

 Economy

 The headquarters of Turkish Airlines are on the grounds of Istanbul Atatürk Airport in Yeşilköy in Bakırköy.
 Borajet also has its head office in Yeşilköy.